ZachHersh/cart353-zh/Tornado/Violin/README.md

 - How to animate a jetstream and surrounding air temperature ?
 Cloud formations ?

 - How to move tornado to edges of map when matrix is translated to the edge of the map. ?

+#Final Prototype

+### Artist's Statement

+The underlying concept of the game is an exploration on and a slightly educational experience about the formation of tornados and their overall financial effect.
+The gravity of this effect is imposed and embodied through the newscast point of view which is a signifier of the reality of such events.
+It also makes use of modern lore on conspiracy theories to make the game slightly more entertaining and to give it a bit of a fringe culture edge.

+The game starts with a preamble from a shadowy figure about destruction being good for the economy as it generates business in repair operations and insurance expenditure.
+The player then gets to control a tornado which at some point is intended to make them question if this could actually really be done and might prompt them to go research the phenomena of weather control.
+At the moment there aren’t very many hints for the player to do this but there are plans for such implementation.

+This concept was worth exploring because of the use of force algorhythms, array lists and particle systems to make the game function properly.
+Basically, making use of several of the concepts studied during the semester.
+Learned video game concepts such translating images while keeping a stationary UPC to give it the impression of moving across terrain and distance and collision detection we’re also empowered by using them while cycling through arrays.
+This might at first seem like a simple operation but the different types of arrays and loops and different capabilities and terminology of these loops made this a challenging task.

+The game was also a chance to include visual production that was produced outside of programming with Adobe Illustrator.
+Game objects, logos, menus, an instruction screen portrait and the map we’re all produced using vector art.
+The advantage of the vector art was unlimited scaling without worrying of loss of detail.

+The game also holds potential to be furthered beyond the scope of a single semester by gaining a better understanding of physics engines.
+Unfortunately physics engines we’re beyond my grasp for the allotted time frame.
+Furthermore, a library called geomerative for processing allows a print out of the individual vector points and they’re handle locations which gives the shapes even greater flexibility and distortion for in game interaction with other objects.

+Overall, this is a compelling project that blends many conceptual angles to produce one well developed experience that while being short lived, will also reveal more of itself the more it is played.